NotDaniMarch/qube/README.md

    - Players can enter the superposition of two cubes (low and high energy)
    - Both cubes move at the same time reacting to the same keypresses (similar to "The Swapper" game)
    - They initially overlap but get seperated when passing through filter doors (e.g. low energy door lets low energy cube pass through while acting as a wall for the high energy cube)
    - The same way two cubes can be reduced to one.
-The player can choose which cube to leave and which to keep, but if the player touches an observation block, then one player instance is randomly selected to stay.
+The player can choose which cube to leave and which to keep, but if the player touches an observation, killing, or goal block, then one player instance is randomly selected to stay.
    - The main challenge is to find a way to split, move, and reduce the cube to get to the destination (e.g. activating two corresponding pads at the same time to open a door).
 Such mechanic aims to make a unique and enjoyable gaming experience.
 3. There are killing blocks.
-If player touches it, the cube or both instances of it get removed.
+If player touches it, the qube or it's instance get removed.

 ### Winning and Losing Conditions
-The game ends in success if the player or its instance reaches the destination B. If the destination is not reachable anymore (e.g. result of observation) then it can be considered as losing and the player can press reset button.
-If the player touches the killing block it’s also a loss.
+The game ends in success if the player or its instance reaches the destination B (in superposition winning is 50%).
+If the destination is not reachable anymore (e.g. result of observation) then it can be considered as losing and the player can press reset button.
+If the qube gets removed (by killing blocks) it’s also a loss.

 ### Platform and Tools
 I plan to code the game in Python (Pygame), the full playable version.
 The minimum